 Investigators can follow leads discreetly and conduct surveillance on persons of interest, suspected locations, or known associates of the missing individual.

-Professional PIs have access to databases that contain information on criminal records, vehicle registrations, social media activity, and more.
+Professional PIs have access to databases that contain details on criminal records, vehicle registrations, social media activity, and more.
 These can be invaluable in locating someone who is trying to stay hidden.

-Private investigators often visit neighborhoods, talk to witnesses, and interview people who might have information.
+Private investigators often visit neighborhoods, talk to witnesses, and interview people who might have details.
 Their ability to gain trust and ask the right questions can uncover leads that others might miss.

 In today’s digital age, social media profiles, GPS data, online purchases, and app usage often leave digital footprints.
 PIs use advanced techniques to trace these patterns and find clues.